ShakeCanCo/MGS4DirtyTools/README.md

 So far, this tool will let you do the following things:

 1. Level Select
-2. Create Custom Camos - Importing Normal Maps coming soon
+2. Launcher Skip
-3. Import your very own Custom Soundtrack - Create your own albums too! - There is currently a bug with custom tracks looping.
-I'm looking into it and should have it ready for V0.3B
+3. Create Custom Camos - Importing Normal Maps coming soon
-4. Unlock all in-game soundtracks with the press of a  button
+4. Import your very own Custom Soundtrack - Create your own albums too!
+It works now.
+Thank fudge.
-5. Import / Export Textures
+5. Unlock all in-game soundtracks with the press of a button
-6. Launcher Skip
+6. Import / Export Textures - PNG/DDS/TGA

 With a roadmap to add so much more - All in one tool